RapidRide G Line: Fleet

 The G Line is operated by 60 ft, articulated, hybrid buses with low floors and doors on both sides.
 Plans to purchase new trolleybuses for this line were dropped in March 2019 after New Flyer Industries stated that the desired model would not be available in a single vehicle.
 Metro was unable to find another North American manufacturer willing to build articulated trolleybuses that could handle the very steep grades on the westernmost portion of the line (18–19%).

-The New Flxyer XDE60 buses have a total of five doors, three on the right and two on the left, for boarding at stations in the center and side of the roadway.
+The New Flyer XDE60 buses have a total of five doors, three on the right and two on the left, for boarding at stations in the center and side of the roadway.

 Funding

 The G Line project is expected to cost $120 million, and will be funded by a mix of sources.
 Funding will be provided by a grant from the Federal Transit Administration (FTA), the 2015 Move Seattle levy, and the 2016 Sound Transit 3 ballot measure.
 The FTA awarded a $59.9 million Small Starts grant to the city government for the project in April 2021.